 Step 7.
 Save, share, or export your genogram as a PDF, PNG, or SVG

-Once you’re finished, or even halfway through, it’s a good idea to save your work.
+Once you’re finished, or even halfway through, your work is already being saved as you go.

 You can copy a private link, or invite someone by email.
 You can choose whether they can just view or also edit.